blocknetdx/documentation/docs/service-nodes/xrouter-configuration.md

     The setting hierarchy from highiest priority to lowest priority is as follows: *[BTC::xrGetBlockCount] > [BTC] > [xrGetBlockCount] > [Main] > default*.
 The higher priority settings override the lower priority settings.

-!!! warning "Note: The host and wallets setting are required."
+!!! warning "Note: The host and wallets settings are required."
     In your `xrouter.conf` you must have `host=` and `wallets=` included and specified or it will be invalid.

 Example `xrouter.conf`: